philou/philou.github.com/source/_posts/2016-03-15-scrum-teams-do-not-need-a-scrum-master.markdown

 * attend other teams meetings
 * make sure there are enough workable stories for the next planning session with the product owner
-* repare and animate a retrospective
+* prepare and animate a retrospective
 * animate the demo

 ### Make this more fun !